sst/guide/_examples/how-to-add-twitter-authentication-to-a-serverless-api.md

 lang: en
 index: 4
 type: iam-auth
 description: In this example we will look at how to add Twitter authentication to a serverless API using Serverless Stack (SST).
-We'll be using the sst.Api and sst.Auth to create an authenticated API.
+We'll be using the Api and Auth to create an authenticated API.
 short_desc: Authenticating a serverless API with Twitter.
 repo: api-auth-twitter
 ref: how-to-add-twitter-authentication-to-a-serverless-api